quicaxd/Exela/README.md

 - Download the latest version of python from https://www.python.org/

-- Open the Exela folder on cmd and write python Builder.py and wait for the compiling
+- Open the Exela folder on cmd and write python Builder.py and answer the questions, finally wait for the compiling

 # Warning